 Tissue Pathways for medical liver biopsies – this will be updated to include information about biopsy size and reporting arrangements.
 To work on in parallel with the joint guidance for liver biopsies (iii below).

-Joint guidance for medical liver biopsies – JW had spoken with James Ferguson - IQILS (Improving Quality in Liver Services) a RCP accreditation tool for hepatology departments.
+Joint guidance for medical liver biopsies – JW had spoken with James Ferguson - IQILS (Improving Quality in Liver Services) an RCP accreditation tool for hepatology departments.
 The plan is to include specific information about medical liver biopsy arrangements in its second version of standards.
 The first one is already rolling out.

 Other documents_